-15.10.4 BSc in Environmental and Conservation Sciences/ BA in Native Studies Combined Degrees
+15.10.4 BA (Native Studies)/BSc in Environmental and Conservation Sciences Combined Degrees

-This program consists of ★150 to fulfill both degree requirements.
+This program consists of $\star$ 150 to fulfill both degree requirements.
 To gain admission to the five-year program students can apply to either the Faculty of Native Studies or the Faculty of Agricultural, Life and Environmental Sciences.
-All applications for the Fall Term must be submitted by May 1, and all supporting documentation must be received by June 15 for Transfer students and by August 1 for High School applicants.
-Applications for the Winter Term must be received by November 15, and all documentation must arrive prior to December 15.
+Students will remain in the Faculty to which they were admitted for the duration of their program.